HuskyHacks/HuskyHacks.github.io/vulns/xss.md

 Well, what happens when you allow the user to provide input in the form of a...well, form?

-Consider this poorly written HTML page with a form in it:
+Consider this  HTML snippet of a form:
 ````html
 ...
  <form action="" method="GET">